Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Material and methods

-The DMD was originally developed to identify spatiotemporal coherent structures from high-dimensional time series data, providing a linear reduced-order representation of a possibly nonlinear system dynamics through a set of modes with associated oscillation frequencies and decay/growth rates \cite{Brunton2021}.
+Dynamic mode decomposition was originally presented in \cite{schmid2008dynamic} and \cite{schmid2010} to identify spatiotemporal coherent structures from high-dimensional time series data, providing a linear reduced-order representation of possibly nonlinear system dynamics.
+Given a time series of data, the DMD computes a set of modes with their associated frequencies and decay/growth rates \cite{Brunton2021}.
 When the analyzed system is linear, the modes obtained by the DMD correspond to the system's linear normal modes.
-The potential of the DMD in the analysis of nonlinear systems comes from its close relation to the spectral analysis of the Koopman operator\cite{mezic2009}, which is a linear operator that captures the evolution of observables describing a possibly nonlinear dynamical system\cite{Tu2014}.
-The DMD analysis approximates the eigenmodes and eigenvalues of the infinite-dimensional linear Koopman operator, associated with the evolution over time of the system at hand, thus providing a linearized finite-dimensional representation of the dynamics of the nonlinear original system \cite{Kutz2016}.
+The potential of the DMD in the analysis of nonlinear systems comes from its close relation to the spectral analysis of the Koopman operator \cite{rowley2009}.
+The Koopman operator theory is built upon the original work in \cite{Koopman1931}, defining the possibility of transforming a non-linear dynamical system into a possibly infinite-dimensional linear system \cite{Tu2014,Proctor2018}.
+DMD is an equation-free data-driven approach that was shown by \cite{rowley2009} to be a computation of the Koopman operator for linear observables \cite{Marusic2024}.
+Approximating the eigenmodes and eigenvalues of the infinite-dimensional linear Koopman operator, the DMD analysis thus provides a linearized finite-dimensional representation of the dynamics of the nonlinear original system \cite{kutz2016dynamic}.